Email A/B Testing

 Clearly Sentori has to wait a reasonable time before making the decision as to which has performed best.
 We would recommend waiting at least 4 hours.

-Finally you queue the email and set the time that the test should start.
+Finally you you set the time that the test should start.

 Frequently Asked Questions

 How is the Winner Determined?

 The winning email is decided by looking at the number of emails opened and also the number of interactions with the email.
 The two emails are given a score.
 One point is awarded for each contact that opens the email, one point for each person that clicks a link, and one point for each social share.

 If the score for each email is the same, email A is considered the winner.